Leave of Absence and Deferment

 Assign a Delegate

-Ideally, you should set a Security Phrase and identify a parent or guardian as a delegate at id.usu.edu.
+Ideally, you should identify a parent or guardian as a delegate at myid.usu.edu.
 This process authorizes university officials to share information about your record with your delegate.
 Please note that without this delegation, by federal privacy laws (FERPA), we cannot share anything other than "directory information" (name, address, major, class rank).
 HOWEVER, if you are claimed as a dependent on your parents federal income taxes, then your parents may file a Parent Declaration of Student Dependency delegation form, which would grant them access to your information.

 Please see https://www.usu.edu/registrar/ferpa-info for more details about FERPA.